2fast4uok/SQL2Ecto/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Edit the layout in `app` or content in `data`.
-With live reloading, the pages auto-updates as you edit them.

-## Extend / Customize
+## FYI for Customization

 `data/siteMetadata.js` - contains most of the site related information which should be modified for a user's need.